pauleveritt/scratchpad/tutorial/creatingux/step07/index.rst

 - Is such a pattern really needed?

+- What are some other, previous "Template API" ideas?

 - Would a UX developer want to know that a property came from the layout instead of the view?